 Like ginger, cinnamon has a long history of use as a digestive aid and some research suggests it may have anti-inflammatory and anti-bacterial properties.

 Cloves are small flower buds from a tree in the Myrtaceae family that is native to Indonesia.
 The small buds are dried and used whole or ground as spice for culinary use.

-Cloves are a traditional remedy for pain, particularly toothache, in many Asian cultures, however research is inconclusive and consuming large amounts of cloves (much more than this recipe uses) may cause issues with those with liver damage.
+Cloves are a traditional remedy for pain, particularly toothache, in many Asian cultures, however, research is inconclusive and consuming large amounts of cloves (much more than this recipe uses) may cause issues in those with liver damage.